wp-plugins/xili-tidy-tags/readme.txt

 4. widget UI : example where cloud of tags is dynamic and according categories and include group trademark.
 5. widget UI : (xili-language plugin activated) example where cloud of tags is dynamic and according language.
 6. widget UI : display a sub-group of tags named philosophy.
+7. the admin settings UI : with big tags list, it is now possible to select tags starting or containing char(s) or word(s).

 == More infos ==